 Expanding your bottom line and selling to customers abroad is likely part of your business strategy or on your roadmap.
 It is no wonder why, according to a study by the Institute for International Economics, U.S. companies that export not only grow faster, but are nearly 8.5 percent less likely to go out of business than non-exporting companies.

 Our current environment under the pandemic reminds us how vulnerable we can be and although we plan and strategize to maintain a competitive edge and continue growth, there are always outside factors that can disrupt our business and may need to find alternate plans or rely on what you may already have in place.
-There is no question that exporting your products to foreign markets open the door to much more opportunity.
+There is no question that exporting your products to foreign markets opens the door to much more opportunity.
 The U.S. Department of Commerce notes that more than 95% of the world’s consumers are outside the United States.
 The benefits and potential are all there.
 Consider some of these reasons to look at or reinforce your export program.

 - Market diversity.
 Think about the current global pandemic.
-Although this is a very unique situation where it is not limited to one or few countries, in reality the entire world has been hit and has affected just about all business globally.
+Although this is a very unique situation where it is not limited to one or a few countries, in reality, the entire world has been hit and has affected just about all businesses globally.
 However, with your products being made available globally, the consumer base is much larger, and areas not affected as badly as others will continue to purchase rather than limiting yourself to just the United States consumers, who is amongst the hardest hit and could be affecting domestic sales.
 Under normal business conditions, a bad economy in one region could be offset by another’s thriving consumer and economy base.

 - Production costs and seasonality.
 Speaking of fluctuations in the market, let’s take a look at other factors affecting your products.
 Beginning with production costs.
 It is a fact that it costs less per unit as you produce more.
-With a foreign distribution of your products, that will help keep the costs lower overall and compete better domestically.
+A foreign distribution of your products, that will help keep the costs lower overall and compete better domestically.
 What about products that are sold for different seasons, such as ski equipment (both water and snow), outdoor activities such as camping, climbing, hiking tend to be seasonal as well.
 There are many others to note, but expanding to global markets will also allow you to sell that product when not in season in the U.S. but other parts of the world experiencing the season that adapts to your products.

 - Exploring your markets.
 Lastly, although many more benefits exist, let’s talk about your foreign markets.
 Travel the world to meet and close business with your foreign partners.
 Who would not want to take advantage of these benefits that can turn work into fun by learning and exploring other cultures and taking in all that the rest of the world has to offer?

-This all sounds great and for companies already exporting may have already seen the benefits.
+This all sounds great and companies already exporting may have already seen the benefits.
 So why do more companies not get on board and start exporting?
-More often there is uncertainty to jump into the unknown, for example what are the limitations and regulations for exporting a product, do I have the right team in place, what is this going to cost, what is my risk, where do I get started, and the list goes on.
+More often there is uncertainty to jump into the unknown, for example, what are the limitations and regulations for exporting a product, do I have the right team in place, what is this going to cost, what is my risk, where do I get started, and the list goes on.
 Regardless if you are already exporting or looking to do so, here are some important questions to add to your export compliance checklist.